Interview : U Kyaw Kyaw Maung

 How can the CBM maintain economic stability?

-U Kyaw Kyaw Maung: First, it is important to note that the primary cause of the depreciation of the Myanmar kyat in the second half of 2018 is the fall of the US dollar, which has had a similar impact on many other currencies worldwide.
+U Kyaw Kyaw Maung: First, it is important to note that the main cause of the depreciation of the Myanmar kyat in the second half of 2018 is the rise of the US dollar, which has had a similar impact on many other currencies worldwide.
 Another key reason for the depreciation of our national currency is Myanmar’s macroeconomic imbalances, particularly the relatively high trade deficit that began in 2013, which is still impacting us today.

 The CBM aims to maintain price stability by absorbing excess liquidity.
 In the absence of a functional secondary market for Treasuries, we have held deposit auctions in order to effectively achieve this.